Upcoming Scientific Fieldwork: 2018 and Beyond

 SNOWFALL, ABRUPT CHANGE AND THE NORTHERN ICE | Sampling lakebeds, rock outcrops, southwest Greenland | AUG 2018

 Greenland’s ice is declining, feeding sea-level rise.
 But some scientists argue that the ice sheet may remain fairly stable at least in the short term, because warming could soon produce more snowfall to offset melting.
 To help resolve this question, a team including glacial geologists Nicolás Young and Joerg Schaefer is studying how temperature and precipitation have combined to affect ice cover over the past 8,000 years.
 Working by helicopter and camping in the field near the Jakobshavn Glacier, they will sample rocks and lakebed sediments around the ice edges, and analyze them for signals of ice advances and retreats.
-Description of precipitation project / Description of abrupt change project / Ice-free Greenland study
+Project web pages / Ice-free Greenland study

 MARS ON EARTH | Surveys of stromatolites, Wyoming | TBD 2018 or 2019